dotnet/AspNetCore.Docs/aspnetcore/security/ip-safelist.md

 ::: moniker-end

-When you run the app and request a Razor page, the Razor Pages filter validates the client IP.
+When you run the sample app and request the *Index* Razor page, the Razor Pages filter validates the client IP address.

 ## Additional resources